pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 There are many ways to measure it, but I think it can be helpful to focus on a few metrics that we can run quickly and frequently to have tight feedback loops on when things are getting out of hand.

 Adam Tornhill has a great talk on ["Prioritizing Technical Debt"](https://www.youtube.com/watch?v=w9YhmMPLQ4U) where he talks about how we can use metrics to identify risks in our codebase.
-If we have a way to find out **where to focus our efforts** we can get a lot more value out of the work we do – **allowing us to ship quicker and start working on new features**.
+If we have a way to find out **where to focus our efforts** we can get a lot more value out of the work we do – **allowing us to ship quicker and build high quality features**.
 I really liked this talk and I recommend watching it on YouTube [here](https://www.youtube.com/watch?v=w9YhmMPLQ4U).

-Adam Tornhill has a few metrics that he uses to identify risks in this talk:
+He has a few metrics that he uses to identify risks:
 * **Commit Hotspots**: Files that are changed frequently
 * **Hotspot Method X-Ray**: Methods in hotspot files that are changed frequently
 * **Code Complexity**: Files that are hard for humans to understand